opencodeco/testcontainers-php/docs/index.md

 You can create containers using PHP, from a variety of modules, or just using `GenericContainer` and use them as actual infrastructure components.

+> [!NOTE]
+> If you are using Docker Desktop and would like to run testcontainers inside a container, you need to configure the ```TESTCONTAINERS_HOST_OVERRIDE``` environment variable to use the special DNS name ```host.docker.internal``` for accessing the host from within a container, which is provided by Docker Desktop.

 #### Example

 ##### Hello, World!